maleadt/LLVM.jl/examples/Kaleidoscope/README.md

 The module can be executed directly in Julia using `Kaleidoscope.run(::LLVM.Module)`.
 This will look for a function `main()` in the code and execute it.
 The return value of the main function is returned from `run` as a `Float64`.

+# Possible future work

+* Store line / column in each token and give better error messages.
+* Add support for more types than double.